sbartek/getting-and-cleaning-data-project/README.md

 ## Second tidy set ##

-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Creates a second, independent tidy data set with the average of each variable for each activity and each subject and save them into `data/tidyData.txt`

+## Columns description ##

+Creates file `data/variables.md` with description of variables.